Army Public School, Binnaguri

-The Army Public School is a public high school in Binnaguri, Jalpaiguri district, West Bengal, India.
+Army Public School is a public high school in Binnaguri, Jalpaiguri district, West Bengal, India.
 The school is run by the Army Welfare Education Society (AWES) and is affiliated with the Central Board of Secondary Education.
-Army Public School educates over 1,200 students in Grades I to XII with Science, Commerce and Humanities streams.
+Army Public School educates over 1,400 students in Grades I to XII with Science, Commerce and Humanities streams.

 History

 The school was founded on 3 June 1993, as a primary school, having classes in Grades I to V. Grades VI-IX were added for 1995–96.
 In April 1996, the school was upgraded to Grade X. The Senior Secondary level (Grades XI and XII) was added from the academic session 2003–04.

 The new building was inaugurated, in April 2007, by Lt.
 Gen. CKS Sabu.